 - Get a clear picture of the entire organizational processes

-- Make important business decisions after having a thorough idea of what is required and what is not
+- Make important business decisions after a thorough review of current processes

-- Understand the need for automation and stop redundant tasks from occupying your workforce’s precious time
+- Understand the need for automation and stop redundant tasks from eating into your workforce’s precious time

-- Create a better workflow process for the business to perform better and pave way for future improvement or expansion
+- Create a better workflow process for the business to perform better and pave the way for future improvements and expansion

 Cflow – An Automated, Easy to Implement Business Process Modeling Software

 Cflow is primarily a workflow management software that also comes with a Business Process Modeling tool that is easy to use and ideal for business users.
-Although it does not follow the BPMN guidelines, Cflow is intuitive and effective in automating business processes for SMBs as well as large organizations.
-The workflow templates are all there ready to use and you can automate most of your daily tasks in a matter of minutes.
+Cflow provides a proprietary and intuitive visual workflow builder for designing workflows instead of Business Process Modeling Notation.
+Cflow is fast and effective in automating business processes for SMBs as well as large organizations.
+The workflow templates are readily available and you can automate most of your daily tasks in a matter of minutes.

 Cflow has the power to quickly bring your workforce under its magical charm of automation.
 With automatic email reminders, cloud-based file access, and integrations with external systems, the business process modeling software has the power to help you get things done more efficiently than ever before.
 You can make use of the modeling tool to visualize and automate complex processes much faster.